Berlin Blockade: Soviet propaganda and negotiations

-As of June 1948, the Soviets launched a campaign against Yugoslavia and Joseph Broz Tito saying they are "agents of the Anglo-Americans".
+As of June 1948, the Soviets launched a campaign against Yugoslavia and Josip Broz Tito saying they are "agents of the Anglo-Americans".
 The Soviets said that they would lift the blockade when West Germany agreed to put aside their plans to introduce the Western D-Mark in Berlin.
 Stalin believed that the West would capitulate when they realised how difficult it would be to supply Berlin with adequate resources to make it through the winter.
 He was confident that the West could not afford to go to war over the issue, but the West were just as convinced that Stalin would not go to war.
-The Soviets also believed that West Berliners, suffering under the increasing shortages, would pressure the allies in conceding; to intensify this, the Soviets excluded West Berliners from the Berlin Magistrat and took command of the city's police force.
-Soviet communist propaganda was prevalent, throughout the time of the blockade, on the radio, in the press, pamphlets and posters, and streetcorner meetups.
+The Soviets also believed that West Berliners, suffering under the increasing shortages, would pressure the Western Allies in conceding; to intensify this, the Soviets excluded West Berliners from the Berlin Magistrat and took command of the city's police force.
+Soviet communist propaganda was prevalent, throughout the time of the blockade, on the radio, in the press, pamphlets and in posters.
 However, the municipal elections in December 1948, showed that almost 85 percent of West Berliners voted against communist parties.
 In the summer and autumn of 1948, Soviet propaganda began to rally against "cosmopolitans", categorising them as an American "fifth column"; the press highlighted stories uncovering cosmopolitans within Soviet culture.